lightningwind/odin-curriculum/git/intermediate_git/using_git_in_the_real_world.md

 We've got one main branch -- `main`.  `main` is for production-ready code.
 Any code deployed to `main` (on the original repo, not on your fork) will be tested in staging and shipped to production.
 You'll be working in a feature branch and submitting your pull requests to the `main` branch.

 1. Create a new feature branch for whatever feature you want to build, and add commits following the same practices that you learned about in the [branching section of our Revisiting Rock Paper Scissors lesson](https://www.theodinproject.com/lessons/foundations-revisiting-rock-paper-scissors#using-branches).
+Hello World!
 2. When you're done with your feature, odds are that someone has made changes to the upstream repository in the meantime.
 That means that your `main` branch is probably out of date.
 Fetch the most updated copy using `git fetch upstream`.
 3. Now merge the upstream's changes into your local version of `main` using `git merge`.
 Specifically, you'll first want to make sure you're on your `main` branch using `git checkout main` and then `git merge upstream/main` to merge in those upstream changes that we just fetched.
 4. Note that a `git fetch upstream` followed by a `git merge upstream/some_branch` is the EXACT same thing as doing a `git pull upstream some_branch`.
 We prefer to split it up here so that we can explicitly walk through the steps.